valu-digital/wp-testing-tools/README.md

     wp-install --full --wp-composer-file composer.wp-install.json --env-file .env

-This `wp-install` tool is provided by this package it actually does the WordPress installation using wp-cli.
+This `wp-install` tool is provided by this package and it actually does the WordPress installation using wp-cli.

 It takes few arguments